 Number of prescriptions provided at all pharmacies contracted by the plan.

 Data elements to be entered into the HPMS at the Plan (PBP) level for only those MA-PD and cost plans that own and operate their own retail pharmacies and have received a waiver of the retail pharmacy convenient access standards.
+These plans are not exempt from reporting data for elements A1-A4.

 Number of prescriptions provided by retail pharmacies owned and operated by the plan.